 Pubdate:2024.3.5.
 10:10 Author:editorSource:Beijing Normal University

-To advance the strategic initiatives for the digitalization of education and deepen the development of smart education, fostering the sharing and mutual learning of experiences in the smart education domain, enhancing the dissemination of exemplary practices internationally, and operating under the guidance of Department of Science, Technology and Informatization of the Ministry of Education, the Secretariat of the Expert Group for the “Demonstration Zone of Smart Education” Project, in collaboration with Educational Informatization Strategy Research Base (Beijing, Central China, Northwest) of the Ministry of Education, is undertaking the “2024 Smart Education Best Practices” initiative.
+To advance the strategic initiatives for the digitalization of education and deepen the development of smart education, fostering the sharing and mutual learning of experiences in the smart education domain, enhancing the dissemination of exemplary practices internationally, and operating under the guidance of Department of Science, Technology and Informatization of the Ministry of Education, the Organizing Committee of Global Smart Education Conference, in collaboration with Educational Informatization Strategy Research Base (Beijing, Central China, Northwest) of the Ministry of Education, is undertaking the “2025 Smart Education Best Practices” initiative.

 Type 1: Regional Development

 Highlight initiatives, distinctive effects, and exemplary experiences that have emerged during the comprehensive promotion of education digitalization and smart education development in a region.
-For instance, sustainable development mechanisms for regional smart education, regional education public service systems, integrated applications of smart education platforms, digital education development and governance, digital education services benefiting the public, new infrastructure for education and smart learning environments, enhancement and assessment of digital literacy for teachers and students, reforms in education evaluation and comprehensive quality assessment, application of education big data, bidirectional empowerment of technology and education, and promotion of rural education revitalization through the “three classrooms.”
+For instance, sustainable development mechanisms for regional smart education, regional education public service systems, integrated applications of smart education platforms, digital education development and governance, digital education services benefiting the public, new infrastructure for education and smart learning environments, enhancement and assessment of digital literacy for teachers and students, digital leadership, reforms in education evaluation and comprehensive quality assessment, AI in education, education big data, bidirectional empowerment of technology and education, and promotion of rural education revitalization.
 The best practices of regional development should avoid being overly comprehensive, focusing on characteristics, emphasizing key points, prioritizing effectiveness, presenting data, providing examples, and playing a demonstrative and guiding role.

 Type 2: School Practices

 Innovative explorations and practices in schools that drive the digitalization transformation of education and encourage teachers to engage in smart teaching.
-Examples include new teaching models, the application of national smart education platforms, the use of teaching tools, construction and sharing of high-quality educational resources, scientific and innovative educational curricula, cultivating top-tier innovative talents, comprehensive student quality assessments, collaborative teaching research and professional development for teachers, school-family-community collaboration in nurturing individuals, smart homework, smart reading, virtual experiments, smart campuses, and smart classrooms.
-Best practices at the school mainly revolve around classroom teaching reform, innovation in talent development models, emphasizing the integration of information technology with the “five dimensions (moral, intellectual, physical, aesthetic, and labor education),” and promoting students’ healthy growth.
+Examples include the application of national smart education platforms, the use of digital teaching tools, new teaching models, construction and sharing of high-quality educational resources, scientific and innovative educational curricula, cultivating top-tier innovative talents, comprehensive student quality assessments, collaborative teaching research and professional development for teachers, school-family-community collaboration in nurturing individuals, smart homework, smart reading, virtual experiments, smart campuses, and smart classrooms, digital literacy of teachers and students and digital leadership, AI in education.
+Best practices at the school mainly revolve around classroom teaching reform, innovation in talent development models, emphasizing the integration of digital technology with the “five dimensions (moral, intellectual, physical, aesthetic, and labor education),” and promoting students’healthy growth.

 Type 3: Solution

 Smart education solutions provided by enterprises to facilitate the digitalization transformation of education.
-For example, intelligent educational equipment, system platforms, tool software, digital resources, knowledge graphs, educational networks, digital foundations, or integrated technological solutions, etc. Solutions should avoid being merely product presentations, focusing instead on highlighting their application scenarios, cases, and effects in regional or school smart education.
+For example, intelligent educational equipment, large language model in education, system platforms, tool software, digital resources, digital teaching materials, knowledge graphs, educational networks, digital foundations, or integrated technological solutions, etc. Solutions should avoid being merely product presentations, focusing instead on highlighting their application scenarios, cases, and effects in regional or school smart education.

 Type 4: Research Results